Pregnant patients exhibit various unique characteristics that first responders must account for during treatment.

-Pregnant women undergo several unique anatomical changes over the course of each trimester that affect their airway functioning and safety during medical treatment.
-Several changes in the respiratory system impact airway anatomy, including capillary distillation resulting from gestational hormones that cause congestion in the nasopharynx, larynx, trachea and bronchi, producing more fluids in the airway.
+Pregnant women undergo several unique anatomical changes each trimester that affect their airway functioning and safety during medical treatment.
+Several changes in the respiratory system impact airway anatomy, including capillary distillation resulting from gestational hormones that cause congestion in the nasopharynx, larynx, trachea, and bronchi, producing more fluids in the airway.

 As a woman’s uterus continues to expand and grow during pregnancy, the diaphragm elevates approximately four centimeters, allowing it to take on more respiratory functions, and causing the intra-abdominal part of the stomach and esophagus to be displaced to the left of the diaphragm, further affecting airway anatomy and function.